milkovsky/Linux-on-Lenovo-Slim-7-Carbon-AMD/README.md

 ## Suspend

-Suspend works.
-Requires [kernel 5.15 update](#kernel-update-to-515) for stable work, as it contains an important laptop suspend/resume fix for various AMD models.
+Suspend works, but it is buggy.
+Often laptop is not responsive after weaking up.
+Anyway this function requires [kernel 5.15 update](#kernel-update-to-515) for stable work, as it contains an important laptop suspend/resume fix for various AMD models.
 5.13 kernel issues: the laptop keyboard does not work after waking up, Although both USB keyboard, mouse and touchpad wake up fine.

+todo: fix "laptop is not responsive after weaking up:.
 todo: check this: Suspend to S3 state works out of the box.
 For hibernation to work `Secure boot` must be disabled in BIOS.
 Laptop seems to wake up without any issues.

 ### Kernel update to 5.15